Northern Uganda, Uganda: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types G. Take care to choose the correct type.
-Most adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types G. Check that you choose the correct type.
+A lot of adapters that you can buy are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most areas.

 What to wear/what to pack: